 Each ensemble is coached by a faculty member.

-Every ensemble will be featured in a final concert for family and friends on Friday, August 2, 2019, beginning at 4:00 PM.
-All campers will be expected to participate in this final concert.
+Every ensemble will be featured in a final concert for family and friends on Friday, July 31, 2020, beginning at 4:00 PM.
+PLEASE NOTE: All campers will be expected to participate in this final concert.

 Students learn about various performance-related issues, including stage presence, etiquette, and listening skills.